alexle/alexle.github.com/posts/mail-how-become-software-developer.markdown

 ####5) Don't stop learning####

-Subscribe to sites like HackerNews and blogs like Coding Horror.
+Subscribe to sites like [HackerNews][4] and blogs like [Coding Horror][5].
 The industry is always evolving and the more you know, the better.
 Google everything.
 StackOverflow is your best friend.

 <hr width="75%">